How to Japanese

 I read the first sentence already.
 It’s going to be hard for me to stop myself from reading the rest until Friday, but that’s what I’ll do.
 After I wake up and have breakfast, I’ll dive right in.
 See you Friday morning.

-24 Responses to “号外 – Q-Teen Eighty Four Early Release”
+25 thoughts on “号外 – Q-Teen Eighty Four Early Release

 In other news, if you provide a link to Amazon for the Tsutsui book I would click and buy and make you some money…